 Upon HUD approval of each MTW Activity, HACC develops a detailed Implementation Plan which details all operational policies and procedures of the corresponding MTW Activity.
-More specific operating details of this Activity will be outlined in the Program Implementation Plan which will be incorporated into the Agreement between HACC and YouthBuild.
+More specific operating details of this Activity will be outlined in the Program Implementation Plan.